 In Figure~\ref{fig:massdensity_z}, we show the total mass density $\rho$, the modeled baryonic mass, and the dark matter mass density as a function of arc length $s$ above and below the disk from the Solar location at $\phi = 0$.
 Due to the finite kernel size, we cannot calculate densities at the edge of the 4~kpc sphere centered on the Sun, and (as errors increase at larger distances) we instead show densities only up to $s=3$~kpc.

 The curve in Figure~\ref{fig:massdensity_z} is created from mass densities sampled with kernel centers more densely packed than the kernel size.
 As a result, neighboring density values are correlated.
 This smooths the resulting curve as a function of $s$, and statistical fluctuations in individual uncorrelated measurements appear as extended bumps.
 This effect is also the likely source of the slight off-set in the peak in the total mass density from $s=0$.
-The mass densities of 15 points with non-overlapping kernels are indicated in Figure~\ref{fig:massdensity_z}.

-Considering these independent measures\footnote{As MAFs are highly expressive models with a very large number of parameters, it is reasonable to assume that points in space separated at sufficiently large length scales are described by unique model parameters and are not correlated.
-For all practical purposes, if the averaging kernels of two mass density estimates do not overlap, the two estimates are independent measurements. \nopagebreak} of the total mass density, the dark matter density at $r=r_\odot$ is statistically consistent with a constant value, as expected for a spherically symmetric dark matter profile.

-Assuming this symmetry, we can use these measurements of the total mass density at independent locations within the dataset to obtain an averaged dark matter density at fixed radius $r$ after subtracting the baryonic density at each location (note that this is an imposition of a symmetry assumption that has not been used in this analysis otherwise).
-The resulting averaged dark matter mass density is reported in Table~\ref{table:mass_density}.
+The mass densities at $15$ points at the Solar radius $r_\odot$ with independent, non-overlapping kernels\footnote{As MAFs are highly expressive models with a very large number of parameters, it is reasonable to assume that points in space separated at sufficiently large length scales are described by unique model parameters and are not correlated.
+For all practical purposes, if the averaging kernels of two mass density estimates do not overlap, the two estimates are independent measurements. \nopagebreak} are indicated in Figure~\ref{fig:massdensity_z}.
+We use these $15$ independent measurements of the total mass density at $r_\odot$ to obtain $15$ independent estimates of the dark matter density at the Solar radius after subtracting the baryonic density profile.
+We find that these $15$ independent measurements of the dark matter density are consistent with a constant value ($\chi_\nu^2=1.38$), with a slight fluctuation below the average value at the Solar location and two more significant upwards fluctuations at $s\approx-1.6$~kpc and $s\approx1.25$~kpc.
+Assuming a spherically symmetric dark matter distribution, we report the average dark matter density at the Solar radius in Table~\ref{table:mass_density}.
+Note that the assumption of a spherically symmetric dark matter profile is an imposition of a symmetry assumption that has not been used elsewhere in this analysis so far.